 Workforce planning and development

 The scarcity of available skills and labour, potentially exacerbated by further reductions post-Brexit once free movement comes to an end, means workforce planning and development should become a priority.
-However, some 52% of private sector and 38% of public sector organisations responding to our Summer 2018 labour market survey said they were only just planning to upskill their existing workforce to address the potential skills shortage.
 To be able to respond in due time, employers need to assign greater urgency to undertake strategic workforce planning that will help identify the skills and knowledge required now and for the future, which in turn will help to narrow down the focus of the learning and development required.

 Statistics from early 2018 showed that while 72% of employers have a dedicated training budget, growth in this area was comparatively slow.
 More than half (55%) said that leaving the EU has had no impact on their training and skills development investment, while 20% said it had caused them to reduce it.
 This shows that some employers are dialling back on development and training, at the very time they should be investing heavily to mitigate against the real risk of the current skills shortage worsening post-Brexit.